bebraw/yabox.js/README.md

 ## Installation

 Add prepackaged `dist/jquery.yabox.js` to your page.
+There is also a minified version available.

+If you want, you can install the module using Bower.

+## Development

+You'll need to have Node, Bower and Grunt installed.
+After that the following workflow should do the trick:

+1. sudo npm install
+2. bower install
+3. grunt

+The last command will run a development server.

 ## License